How can I find out about being a dietitian and being a nutritionist?

 No, you don’t have to have the health check before starting the course.
 The University will arrange for you to have your health check once you have commenced the course in the first semester.

-We welcome students of all ages as long as the course entry requirements have been met and pass the interview.
+We welcome students of all ages as long as the course entry requirements have been met and the interview has been passed.

 Where are the placements usually?

 - 1 = 2 weeks

 Students are usually placed north of the River Thames in London.
 Depending on capacity within this region some students may be placed outside of London.

 Special consideration is made for carers, disabilities and special circumstances.

 Is there much opportunity to do research based work?